 - a.
 Description of erosion and sedimentation control measures to protect water bodies, wetlands, and tributary watercourses, and maintenance of such measures during construction. - b.
 Preliminary Stormwater Pollution Prevention Plan (SWPPP) prepared for the project site in accordance with the Chapter 267 of the Town Code. - c.
 Fertilizer, Herbicide, Fungicide and Pesticide Application Plan, if applicable. - d.
-Compliance with the NYSDEC SPDES General Permit for Stormwater Discharges from Construction Activities (Permit #GP 0-015-002). - e.
+Compliance with the NYSDEC SPDES General Permit for Stormwater Discharges from Construction Activities (Permit #GP 0- 015-002). - e.
 Compliance with the NYCDEP Rules and Regulations for the Protection from Contamination, Degradation, and Pollution of the New York City Water Supply and Its Sources. - f.
-Discuss need to provide bond for construction pollution/environmental damage and/or need to provide environmental liability insurance, if applicable. - g.
-Discuss alternatives such as enhanced treatment and/or the use of green infrastructure practices. - h.
+Address need to provide bond for construction - g.
+Discuss alternatives such as enhanced treatment and/or the use of green infrastructure practices.

+h.
 Other.